 Ulster-Scots, or Scotch-Irish as they are also known, were Scots who emigrated to the Irish province of Ulster from the Scottish Lowlands beginning in the early 17th century, initially as part of a crown-sponsored plan to settle Protestants on lands confiscated from Ulster's Catholic nobility.
 A second wave of Scottish emigration to Ulster followed a severe famine in Scotland in the 1690s.
-According to one researcher, our line may have come from around the Scottish village of Ochiltree.
+According to one researcher, our line may have come from around the Scottish village of Ochiltree in Ayrshire.

 [Click on any of the images to see them larger.
 Click on any orange text to read a link about the place.]